nealsid/emacs-module-wrapper-template/README.md

 This project is motivated by recently writing an Emacs module.
 When you define a function in C/C++ that is callable from elisp, there is some boilerplate and manual transformation of function properties when registering the function with Emacs, as well as unpacking parameters.
 For a good discussion of writing Emacs modules, see http://diobla.info/blog-archive/modules-tut.html#sec-2-2.
 The point of this library is to use template metaprogramming to turn something like this:

 ```
+/** This is some function that encapsulates the work you need done in C++ */
 emacs_value some_C_work_useful_for_Emacs(int a, const string& s, void* data) {

 }

-/* This is the function that actually gets called from Emacs */
+/* This is the function that actually gets called from and is registered with Emacs */
 emacs_value elisp_callable(emacs_env* env, ptrdiff_t nargs, emacs_value* args, void* data) {
   // Assert nargs contains 1 or 2
   // unpack an int from args with error handling